williamw520/rustymem/README.md

 ## Sample and Test <a name="Sample"/>

-Currently the test file test/client_test.rs has examples of using the RustMem API.
+Currently the test file test/client_test.rs has examples of using the RustyMem API.

 The file client_test.rs shows how a client can use the RustyMem library.
 Check the Makefile on how to link in the library.